pagkly/Zed/Investopedia3/Series EE Bond.md

 ## How a Series EE Bond Works

-Along with the [Series I bond](https://www.investopedia.com/terms/s/seriesibond.asp), the Series EE bond is one of the two types of savings bonds issued by the US Treasury.
-Series EE bonds cannot be bought or sold in the open market, and are hence classified as [non-marketable securities](https://www.investopedia.com/terms/n/non-marketable_securities.asp).
+Along with the [[Series I bond]](https://www.investopedia.com/terms/s/seriesibond.asp), the Series EE bond is one of the two types of savings bonds issued by the US Treasury.
+Series EE bonds cannot be bought or sold in the open market, and are hence classified as [[non-marketable securities]](https://www.investopedia.com/terms/n/non-marketable_securities.asp).

 Series EE bonds issued after May 2005 are assigned semi-annual fixed coupon rates on May 1 and November 1.
 The rates apply to all issuances for the ensuing six months.
 Bonds issued after each date increase in value monthly, but interest payments are handed out semiannually.